-Costanza Bufalini and Alberto Orsi of Unicredit presented a joint paper from the commercial banking groups on the banks' adjustment towards an increasingly complex regulatory environment.
-They asked what were the main regulatory impediments for cross-border banking, and concluded that an appropriate trade-off has not been struck between the benefits and costs of regulation.
+A joint paper from the commercial banking groups on the banks' adjustment towards an increasingly complex regulatory environment was then presented.
+Banks asked what were the main regulatory impediments for cross-border banking, and concluded that an appropriate trade-off has not been struck between the benefits and costs of regulation.
 The banks were willing to cooperate in finding suitable solutions.
 Their concerns related both to EU measures impairing the free flow of capital and liquidity within cross-border groups, and national measures affecting the banking systems of CESEE countries.